 Specific objective(s) Results Indicators Types of activities (Examples to be further elaborated) 3.1.
 Improving capacities for exploiting tourism potentials of the programme area 3.1.1.
-Joint tourist products enhanced No of existing offers integrated No of visitors to enhanced tourist facilities No of existing tourist providers with improved competences Activities related to encourage cooperation and coordination among tourist organisations and providers from both sides of border, Development of joint concept, visions, and future programme development Promotion of the institutional cooperation with public and nongovernmental organisations connected to tourism Activities aiming at encouraging investment opportunities in tourism of the programme area Integration of existing individual offers into joint ones centered around main products, e.g. hiking, biking, spa, skiing, religious tourism, art and culture routes, nature protected areas, traditional food, Arrangement of light infrastructure to support development of key products (e.g. visitor centers, sign posting, minor renovation of historical/cultural sites for the tourism purpose, recreational facilities.
+Joint tourist products enhanced No of existing offers integrated No of visitors to enhanced tourist facilities No of existing tourist providers with improved competences Activities related to encourage cooperation and coordination among tourist organisations and providers from both sides of border, Development of joint concept, visions, and future programme development Promotion of the institutional cooperation with public and nongovernmental organisations connected to tourism Activities aiming at encouraging investment opportunities in tourism of the programme area Integration of existing individual offers into joint ones centered around main products, e.g. hiking, biking, spa, skiing, religious tourism, art and culture routes, nature protected areas, traditional food, Arrangement of light infrastructure to support development of key products (e.g.

-The state of the s etc.) Capacity building activities for tourist providers focusing on the development, quality and integration of offers, destination development and management 3.1.2.
-Complementary products and services developed No of new tourist offers developed No of new tourist offers commercialised Capacity building for the development of complementary services valorising natural and cultural, potentials (e.g. nature interpretation, guiding programmes for specific target groups, outdoor and indoor programmes) involving local population, the potential and existing businesses and organisations Activities related to diversifying the offer by inclusion of other sectors (e.g. agriculture processing, organic food supply, handicrafts and other local products, culture, sustainable transport, etc.), Activities encouraging supply chains and clusters Development of specific offers in rural and mountainous areas, especially for involvement of women Development of innovative offers and services using ICT and other available technologies (e.g. GPS routes, booking systems, etc.) Development of attractions Increasing capacities of specific services (e.g. mountain rescuing, guiding services,) Development of innovative niche offers focusing on specific target groups (disabled, young, elderly,) Development of tourist statistics, and a system of monitoring of the influence of tourism on the regional Assurance of the standards of international quality in hotel industry Preparation and implementation of a professional and comprehensive hospitality programme Improvement of system of secondary professional schools for hotels and catering with provision of new profiles of professions in tourism Promotion of activities that will lead to raising of quality of destination management -- ---
+Thematic priority: ENCOURAGING TOURISM AND CULTURAL AND NATURAL visitor centers, sign posting, minor renovation of historical/cultural sites for the tourism purpose, recreational facilities, etc.) Capacity building activities for tourist providers focusing on the development, quality and integration of offers, destination development and management 3.1.2.
+Complementary products and services developed No of new tourist offers developed No of new tourist offers commercialised Capacity building for the development of complementary services valorising natural and cultural, potentials (e.g. nature interpretation, guiding programmes for specific target groups, outdoor and indoor programmes) involving local population, the potential and existing businesses and organisations Activities related to diversifying the offer by inclusion of other sectors (e.g. agriculture processing, organic food supply, handicrafts and other local products, culture, sustainable transport, etc.), Activities encouraging supply chains and clusters Development of specific offers in rural and mountainous areas, especially for involvement of women Development of innovative offers and services using ICT and other available technologies (e.g. GPS routes, booking systems, etc.) Development of attractions Increasing capacities of specific services (e.g. mountain rescuing, guiding services,) Development of innovative niche offers focusing on specific target groups (disabled, young, elderly,) Development of tourist statistics, and a system of monitoring of the influence of tourism on the regional Assurance of the standards of international quality in hotel industry Preparation and implementation of a professional and comprehensive hospitality